geakstr/package-together/README.md

   package.json
 ```

-With `package-together` you don't need to create separate `project/api/package.json` and `project/client/package.json`, instead write all of this in `project/package.json`.
+With `package-together` you don't need to create separate `project/api/package.json` and `project/client/package.json`, instead write all of this in `project/package.json` in `subpackages` section:

 ```json
 {